BoomStarcuc/GeneSegNet/README.md

-# Gseg: A deep learning framework for cell segmentation by integrating gene expression and imaging information
+# Gseg: A Deep Learning Framework for Cell Segmentation by Integrating Gene Expression and Imaging Information

 ## Overview